HimoriK/book/src/ch04-01-what-is-ownership.md

 {{#rustdoc_include ../listings/ch04-understanding-ownership/no-listing-03-string-move/src/main.rs:here}}
 ```

-This looks very similar, so we might assume that the way it works would be the
-same: that is, the second line would make a copy of the value in `s1` and bind
+This looks similiar: that is, the second line would make a copy of the value in `s1` and bind
 it to `s2`.
-But this isn’t quite what happens.
+But this isn't the case.

 Take a look at Figure 4-1 to see what is happening to `String` under the
 covers.
 A `String` is made up of three parts, shown on the left: a pointer to